Kulltero/Rust.Community/docs/Bugs-Tips.md

 - [Bugs](#bugs)
 - [Tricks](#tricks)

 # Common Error Messages
 > these errors will appear in your client console when testing the UI, make sure to test for these before releasing your mod

 ### AddUI: Unknown Parent for *name*: *parent*
-this happens when the parent you supplied in your panel Payload doesn't exist. double-check for spelling mistakes, and formatting issues & ensure your parent appears in your JSON list before the Panel you get this error on.
+this happens when the parent you supplied in your panel Payload doesn't exist.
+Double-check for spelling mistakes, and formatting issues & ensure your parent appears in your JSON list before the Panel you get this error on.

 ---

 ### Error downloading image: *URL* ( *error* )
-the Client couldn't download your Image, double check your URL & look at the error part within the brackets for what could cause it.
+the Client couldn't download your Image, double-check your URL & look at the error part within the brackets for what could cause it.

 ---

 ### A GameObject can only contain one 'Graphic' component.